assumptionsandg/ansible-role-azerothcore-docker/README.md

 # Ansible Collection AzerothCore

 Deploys an [AzerothCore](https://www.azerothcore.org/) Docker environment using the official `acore-docker` project.
-The role automates cloning the required repositories, building custom server images, deploying the Docker Compose stack, and optionally integrating the Individual Progression module.
+The collection automates cloning the required repositories, building custom server images, deploying the Docker Compose stack, and optionally integrating the Individual Progression module.

 This project has no affiliation with AzerothCore.

 ## Features

 * Clone the official `acore-docker` repository.
-* Build a custom AzerothCore server from source.
+* Build custom AzerothCore server images from source.
-* Build and push custom images.
+* Build and optionally push images to a Docker registry.
-* Deploy the complete Docker Compose project.
+* Deploy the Docker Compose stack.
 * Mount custom modules and configuration.
-* Support the Individual Progression module. (image build required for C++ module support).
+* Support the Individual Progression module by default.
-* Override both the builder and Docker Compose configuration without modifying upstream repositories.
+* Includes playbooks for common build and deployment workflows.

 ## Requirements